syheliel/jpf-wiki-mdbook/src/gsoc/GSoC-2018-Project-Ideas.md

 1. Existing programs can be analyzed without modifications.
 And analysis is not confined to individual methods.
 This will, e.g., enable JDart to analyze the Java programs in the SVCOMP benchmarks ([Injection Flaws](https://www.owasp.org/index.php/Top_10_2007-Injection_Flaws)).
 2. It is one step towards enabling using JDart for dynamic taint analysis, e.g., for analyzing potential for injection attacks ([Minepump](https://github.com/sosy-lab/sv-benchmarks/tree/master/java/MinePump)).
 Web-applications tend to contain code of form:
 ```
-u = Request.getValueOf(“user”); //Taint u (symbolically)
+u = Request.getValueOf("user"); //Taint u (symbolically)
-query = “SELECT user FROM table WHERE uid=”+u; //query becomes tainted
+query = "SELECT user FROM table WHERE uid=" + u; //query becomes tainted
 query = santitize(query); //Un-taint query (symbolically.)
 db.select(query);
 ```
 If the value of u is not properly analyzed and sanitized, an attacker can exploit this code to gain access to arbitrary information in the applications database.
-Making the return value of Request.getValueOf(“user”) symbolic, is the first step towards tracing taint of this value.
+Making the return value of Request.getValueOf("user") symbolic, is the first step towards tracing taint of this value.

 Please note: For a full dynamic taint analysis, JDart would also have to be extended to analyze strings and arrays symbolically --- this is out of the scope of this project.